Achieve NIS2 Compliance with 42Gears Solutions

 Important Entities:

-These organizations provide valuable services but face less stringent regulations compared to essential entities.
+These organisations provide valuable services but are subject to a somewhat lighter regulatory touch compared to essential entities:

 Postal and Parcel service